 The separation of state powers, as a fundamental principle of the functioning of a democratic constitutional state, cannot be considered an absolute and cannot be viewed as a confrontation between the branches of state power.
 Instead, the constitutional consolidation of this principle should be carried out in such a way as to prevent deformations in its implementation.
 That is why the branches of government have their own special purpose, which is manifested in their functions and are endowed with clearly defined competence, while acquiring the features of autonomy and independence in the implementation of their inherent powers.
 The implementation of the powers of the relevant bodies belonging to individual branches of government is carried out thanks to the ability of each branch to mutually restrain and control one another.
-At the same time, none of the branches of government do not coincide in the exercise of state power.
+At the same time, none of the branches of government should take over the functions of another branch of government so that the functions of the branches of government do not coincide in the exercise of state power.
 Therefore, the branches of government must maintain interconnection and coherence, and be a single political organism.